-Journal of Orthopaedic Case Reports also allows movies and/or animations to be included as additional files, and allows movies to be viewed in the context of the article.
-Video files should be send to us by email to email@example.com
+Journal of Orthopaedic Case Reports also allows movies and/or animations to be included as additional files and allows movies to be viewed in the context of the article.
+Video files should be sent to us by email to email@example.com

 Additional datafiles should be referenced explicitly by file name within the body of the article, e.g. ‘See additional file 1: Movie1 for the original data used to perform this analysis’.

 General: Currently, JOCR can only accept manuscripts written in English.
 Spelling should be US English or British English, but not a mixture.

 It is essential that submitted manuscripts have a high standard of written English.
 Manuscripts that are poorly written will be returned to authors for revision prior to peer review.
 Authors are advised to write clearly and simply and to have their articles checked by colleagues before submission.
 Non-native speakers of English may choose to make use of a copyediting service before submission.

 JOCR will copy and edit accepted manuscripts before they are published.
 The editing is designed only to correct such things as misused words, spelling errors, missing references or incomplete citation information.

 Type the text unjustified, without hyphenating words at line breaks.

 Abbreviations spelled out in full for the first time